Wren6991/NorForkConditionally/processor/readme.txt

+///// This is a chronological document: new ideas are appended to the bottom as I make them up, so the top may not reflect the current design.

 Steps:
 1.  fetch bytes (we should fetch first byte last, so its location is still in the latch for writing
 	-  A <- (PC & ~0x07 | 0x02)			// last byte first!